seann999/dodge_tfjs/README.md

 Note: Currently, resetting and restarting the agent seems to cause a small memory leak.
 Refreshing the page is recommended if this causes any problems.

+Note: Currently, training will pause if the browser tab loses focus (depends on setTimeout).

 [Webpage](http://web.sfc.keio.ac.jp/~t15704yn/falling/index.html)